Claroty Team82

 The industry’s foremost snapshot of vulnerabilities disclosed in automation products and OT networks.

-This is Team82’s fourth Biannual ICS Risk & Vulnerability Report, and since 2020, we’ve made it clear that vulnerabilities in automation products are as prevalent as they are elsewhere in the tech stack.
 The number of vulnerabilities being disclosed, and the growing population of researchers looking for exploitable flaws in ICS and OT products has been on an upward trajectory for some time.
 What’s important now is to reinforce the importance of patching and mitigating vulnerabilities, how the industry is maturing to blunt the impact of software and firmware issues, and what you as decision-makers need to do to address this risk within the industrial enterprise.

 This report is a reflection of those trends, and brings important context to the unique discipline of ICS vulnerability research and managing that risk.
 We hope it’s a useful resource for you.